12 Reasons You Haven’t Received Your Tax Refund

 The Additional Child Tax Credit is another refundable tax credit that could help anyone who qualifies for the regular Child Tax Credit and has earned income of at least $3,000.

-It's another tax credit that are being claimed fraudulently.
+It's another tax credit that is being claimed fraudulently.

 Other Reasons for a Delay